Francis Alcantara

 Francis Casey "Niño" Alcantara (born February 4, 1992) is a professional tennis player from the Philippines.
+He has a career-high ATP singles ranking of No. 758 achieved on November 6, 2017 and a doubles ranking of No. 162 achieved on February 19, 2024.

 Career

 Francis Alcantara first took the sport of the tennis when he was 6 years old and he was influenced by his father who played the sport as well.
 In front of their residence in Cagayan de Oro was a tennis court.

 When Alcantara was 11 years old he was scouted by Romeo Chan as a tennis player.
 Chan who went to Cagayan de Oro invited Alcantara to reside and train with him in Manila.
 Alcantara accepted the offer and started playing in junior grand slams in various parts of the world.

 He won the 2009 Australian Open Boys' Doubles event with Hsieh Cheng-peng, beating Mikhail Biryukov and Yasutaka Uchiyama, 6–4, 6–2 in the final.

 On January 1, 2009, Alcantara reached his highest junior ranking of world number 14.
 In winning the 2009 Australian Open Boys' Doubles title, Alcantara and Cheng-peng did not lose a set during the entire tournament.

 Alcantara completed his secondary education at Xavier University – Ateneo de Cagayan High School in March 2009.